Unity-Environmental-University/LXD-Documentation/Writerside/topics/CHEM-102-and-104-Lab-Kits.md

 If you are building a course that utilizes a Carolina Lab Kit, put the following statement (or similar) in the materials section of the syllabus.
 Make sure the link is up to date.

 *This lab course uses a physical lab kit.
-While Unity pays for the kit, you need to order it to be shipped to your residence.
-You should order the kit before the first day of class, if possible, as shipping can take a week or more.
+While Unity pays for the kit, **you need to order it to be shipped to your residence as soon as possible.** You should order the kit before the first day of class, if possible, as shipping can take a week or more.
 Follow [this link](https://carolina.formstack.com/forms/unity_environmental_university) to order your kit.*

 ## Safety

 Safety information is included in the instructions for each individual lab; this includes safe set-up and disposal of leftover materials.

 There is also general lab safety information and a lab safety contract that applies to all Carolina labs.
 Students must read this information and sign the contract before completing any Carolina labs.
 Consider setting this up as an assignment in Week 1 that unlocks access to the rest of the course.
+See CHEM 102 and 104 for setup examples.

 ## Lab Instructions and Lab Report Templates